PrestaShop/docs/src/content/1.7/modules/creation/adding-configuration-page.md

     ['description'] => $this->l('Display as description'),         // Displays an informational box above the fields.
     ['info'] => $this->l('Display as info'),                       // Displays an unstyled text above the fields.
     'fields' => array(                                             // The various option fields.
-      'PS_CARRIER_DEFAULT' => array(                               // The aray is named after the option's ID.
+      'PS_CARRIER_DEFAULT' => array(                               // The array is named after the option's ID.
 It must be the
                                                                    // same name as the value stored in the ps_configuration table.
         ['title'] => $this->l('Default carrier:'),                 // The name of the option.
         ['desc'] => $this->l('The default carrier used in shop'),  // The description of the option.